colorizer/quasiengineer/content/tech/guides/keryx-offline-package-installation-made.md

 draft: false
 categories: ["🗃️ Tech" , "📚 Guides"]
 aliases: [ "/2015/11/keryx-offline-package-installation-made.html" ]
-tags : [How To's, Linux, installation, Ubuntu, Software, offline]
+tags : [Guides, Linux, installation, Ubuntu, Software, offline]
 ---

 With internet everywhere, offline installation won't be necessary for many users.
 However, at sometime for someone offline installation may become inevitable.
 For such situations, Keryx is surely a saviour.